Prevention Services

 Contrary to the perception “that everyone drinks,” data from Piatt and DeWitt youth indicates that over 50% of students do not use alcohol and drugs.
 Changing the social norm, replacing myth with facts, occurs by promoting the prevention message through local community involvement, a continued presence in schools, and participation by key stakeholders in our Piatt County-based IMPACT Coalition.

-In 2017, The Center was awarded a five-year, federally-funded Drug-Free Community Grant for the Monticello community which focuses on preventing and educating students, parents, and community members of the dangers of underage drinking and illegal substance use.
+In 2023, The Center completed a five-year, federally-funded Drug-Free Community Grant for the Monticello community which focused on preventing and educating students, parents, and community members of the dangers of underage drinking and illegal substance use.
+In this program, the community saw many favorable, measurable outcomes as it related to youth substance use and an significant increase in prevention awareness material through a variety of outreach methods.

 Parents, students, schools, families, healthcare providers, businesses . . . all make a difference.